github/codeql/docs/language/codeql-for-visual-studio-code/analyzing-your-projects.rst

 #.
 Click a query in the Query History view to display its results in the Results view.
 Alternatively, right-click the result to select a different view:

-   - To view the results in :doc:`SARIF format <codeql-cli:codeql-cli-reference/sarif-output>`, right-click and select **View SARIF**.
+   - To view the results in :ref:`SARIF format <sarif-output>`, right-click and select **View SARIF**.
-   - To view the results in :ref:`DIL format <codeql-overview:dil>`, right-click and select **View DIL**.
+   - To view the results in :ref:`DIL format <dil>`, right-click and select **View DIL**.

 #.
 Use the dropdown menu in the Results view to choose which results to display, and in what form to display them, such as a formatted alert message or a table of raw results.
 The available output forms are specified by the format of the query and the metadata.
-For more information, see ":doc:`CodeQL queries <writing-codeql-queries:codeql-queries/index>`."
+For more information, see ":ref:`CodeQL queries <codeql-queries>`."

 #.
 To sort the results by the entries in a particular column, click the column header.